 But as travel writers we’re out there traveling far more than most tourists.
 And we’re often taking part in a larger number of activities and adventures than most tourists will ever experience.
 Statistically, that makes us more vulnerable.

 Often we only hear murmurs and rumors about deaths and accidents that befall unlucky or unwary tourists.
-But, if you do a closer inspection you’ll uncover some grim and sobering headlines and statistics.
+But, if you do a closer inspection you’ll uncover some grim and sobering headlines and statistics about travel safety.

 To illustrate my point, here are a few headlines gleaned at random from newspapers and reputable Internet sources.